Nearoo/pygame-text-input/README.md

 # Usage

-## Visualizer
+## `TextInputVisualizer`

-The easiest way is to `TextInputVisualizer` without any arguments.
-Then, feed all `pygame` events to its `update` method every frame, and blit it's `surface` property to the screen.
-Here's a minimal example:
+### Example

+All arguments to the constructor are optional.
+Once constructed, call `update` every frame with all pygame events as an argument, then blit it's `surface` field to the screen, like so:

 ```python
 import pygame_textinput